levandyck/levandyck.github.io/_pages/about.md

 Hi and welcome to my website!

-My name is Lenny and I'm a first-year PhD candidate in Computational Cognitive Neuroscience at the [Department of Psychology at Justus Liebig University Giessen](https://www.uni-giessen.de/en/faculties/f06/psy/welcome-to-the-department-of-psychology?set_language=en/).
+My name is Lenny and I'm a first-year PhD candidate in Computational Cognitive Neuroscience at the Department of Psychology at Justus Liebig University Giessen.

 I'm fascinated by how our brain makes sense of the world around us.
-I study how the visual cortex represents and processes the information it receives from the eyes.
-Using neuroimaging and computational modeling, I explore the role of functionally selective brain areas.
+My research focuses on how the visual cortex transforms sensory input into cognitive representations.
+Using neuroimaging and computational modeling, I investigate the role of functionally selective brain areas.

+When not doing science, I like to explore the planet in a campervan.